 Summary

-- Avoid storing passwords in web browsers for enhanced security; use dedicated password managers instead.
+- Avoid storing passwords in web browsers and ensure unique passwords for online safety.

 Enjoy!